Valvefi/rekry/readme.md

 ### Acceptance criteria ###

-+ Breakpoints for phone sized displays
++ Breakpoints for different screen sizes
-+ The pages must be usable, clear and readable with a mobile phone sized display
++ The pages must be usable, clear and readable with a tablet and a mobile phone sized display

 You should reserve about 30 minutes for this assignment.